stevana/pipelined-state-machines/README.md

   SM "third swap"  swap ()
 ```

-A pipeline can be deployed, we'll use the following type to keep track of queue
+A pipeline can be deployed, we'll use the following type to keep track of the
-associated with the pipeline as well as the name and pids of the state machines
+queue associated with the pipeline as well as the name and pids of the state
-involved in the pipeline.
+machines involved in the pipeline.

 ```haskell
 data Deployment a = Deployment